Caerii/LifeInBetweenXR/README.md

 ![GitHub](https://img.shields.io/github/license/Caerii/XRTrainRide?style=for-the-badge)

-MIT Reality Hack 2023 3D Submission:Map Viewer by Team 2025.
+MIT Reality Hack 2023.

+3D Map Viewer by Team 2025.

 This app was designed to map all services and amenities available to you on the subway line you're surrently riding.